bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

         out[i] = distance
 ```

-A good rule of thumb whenever one's using numpy is to avoid explicit for loops
+A good rule of thumb whenever one's using numpy is to avoid explicit for-loops
 and rely on numpy's built-in vectorized functions.
 With Numba though, we're more
-than encouraged to use such explicit for loops.
-Numba in turn receives these
+than encouraged to use such for-loops.
+Numba in turn receives these procedures
-for-loops and compiles them into relatively efficient procedures, taking
+and compiles them into relatively efficient procedures, taking advantage of all
-advantage of all the optimizations that LLVM provides.
+the optimizations that LLVM provides.

 As for registering the UDF, the only change we'll make is telling DuckDB that
 we're providing it an "arrow" type UDF rather than a "native" one.
 We've also